-If you search the internet, you’ll find a lot of terms related to singing, informing people about the way to sing correctly and how to sing in mixed voice.
-Since there may be some people who are not aware about the definition of the term mixed voice, you’ll find it in reading this article.
+Since there may be some people who are not aware of the definition of the term mixed voice, you’ll find it in reading this article.
 Mixed voice refers to the combination of chest voice and head voice, which is considered as a strong and subtle aspect of singing.

 Relations of Head Voice and Chest Voice to Mixed Voice